-Number of suppliers % of total spend (direct and indirect) Comment 316 62% We engage directly with suppliers involved in the development of our assets.
-These 316 suppliers make up 62% of our overall supplier spend.
-We also engage with suppliers who provide corporate procurement and property management services regarding climate change and GHG emissions.
-These engagements are not included in this response as we have focused on our engagement with the most material supplier spend.
-From a development perspective, we engage with critical suppliers across all business units on issues of environmental performance and climate change strategies.
-We request general environmental performance, assess supplier capabilities, require project-specific Environmental Management Plans and specify minimum standards for environmental performance as part of development projects.
+Type of engagement Number of suppliers % of total spend (direct and indirect) Impact of engagement Active engagement 302 61% We engage with critical suppliers across all business units on issues of environmental performance and climate change strategies.
+We request general environmental performance, assess supplier capabilities, require project-specific environmental management plans and specify minimum standards for environmental performance as part of development projects.
 As part of the design phase, we engage with suppliers to ensure they understand the technical and environmental requirements of the project and work with them to meet these standards.
 This engagement is critical for achieving our Green Star certifications.
-In addition, we request and capture emissions data from 65 contractors involved in our Residential communities and Retirement Living developments, where their activities fall within our operational control.
-These 65 contractors account for 83% of residential and retirement living construction spend.
-We do not collect emission data from Commercial Property or Retirement Living

-Number of suppliers % of total spend (direct and indirect) Comment developments where Stockland does not have operational control.
+In addition, we request and capture emissions data from 46 contractors involved in our Residential communities and Retirement Living developments, where their activities fall within our operational control.
+These 46 contractors account for 87% of residential and retirement living construction spend.
+We do not collect emission data from Commercial Property or Retirement Living developments where Stockland does not have operational control.
 We have also started to engage more closely with our larger contractors to identify opportunities for performance improvements.
 We prioritise this more detailed engagement with larger contractors given that they generally have the greatest impact, deliver the most significant stages of project work and have the most mature systems and processes.
-Last year, our Project Management team embarked on a new initiative in collaboration with our Development, Sustainability and Corporate Communications teams to deliver the first Supplier Roadshow across our all of our State offices.
-Guests from our critical contractors and consultants responsible for the delivery of our assets joined us for a presentation and networking event where we shared our current development pipeline and details of our strategies relating to carbon, broader sustainability, supply chain and health and safety.